 If you want to find a club in a specific area, you can enter the keywords in the search field.

-You can start clubs on Clubhouse – you might want to consider teaming up with other business owners who have complementary services to yours.
+You can start clubs on Clubhouse – you might want to consider teaming up with other business owners who have related services to yours.
 If you already have an engaged community on Clubhouse, encourage your followers to take part in your Clubhouse sessions.
 This can also work well if you already run a regular podcast.

 For me, Clubhouse is the perfect tonic to our Zoom-fatigued times – an opportunity to take part in business networking and conference chats without having to put your suit or lipstick on!
 It’s the perfect space for an introvert to network – as you don’t have to appear on screen.
 People make judgements based on what you are saying rather than what you’re wearing or how you look.

-As so many of us are working from home at the current time, it’s great to be able to talk with other business owners on Clubhouse.
+As so many of us are working from home at the current time, it’s great to talk with other business owners on Clubhouse.
 I’ve taken part in conversations around entrepreneurship, supporting small businesses, marketing, social media and much more.
 But, you can also join conversations around non-work topics, such as dating and travel.
 There’s something for everyone on Clubhouse.

 You can also meet all kinds of people on the platform – Oprah has been known to dip in and out of rooms.